Jonas Valančiūnas: 2012–13 season

 Valančiūnas was considered as a top prospect at the 2011 NBA draft, held on 23 June 2011, and was drafted fifth overall by the Toronto Raptors.
-He signed with the Raptors on 18 July 2012 and made his NBA debut on 31 October 2012, during a game against the Indiana Pacers.
-He recorded 12 points and 10 rebounds in 23 minutes of action as a starter, becoming the first Raptors rookie since Damon Stoudamire (1995) to record a double-double in his first game.
-In December 2012, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for a second time.
-On 5 April 2013, Valančiūnas was named Eastern Conference Rookie of the Month for games played in March.
+He signed with the Raptors on 18 July 2012, and made his NBA debut on 31 October, during a game against the Indiana Pacers.
+He recorded 12 points and 10 rebounds in 23 minutes of action as a starter, becoming the first Raptors rookie since Damon Stoudamire in 1995 to record a double-double in his first game.
+In December 2012, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for the second time.
+On 5 April 2013, Valančiūnas was named Eastern Conference's Rookie of the Month for games played in March.
 He ranked first among Eastern Conference rookies in averages per game in rebounds (7.3), blocks (1.07), and field goal percentage (.620).
-He also ranked second in free throw percentage (.822) and fourth in scoring (11.4 points per game), reaching double figures in points in 11 of his last 12 games during 6–31 March.
+He also ranked second in free throw percentage (.822) and fourth in scoring (11.4 points per game), reaching double figures in points in 11 of his last 12 games between 6 and 31 March.

 2013–14 season

 On 22 July 2013, Valančiūnas was named MVP of the Las Vegas Summer League becoming the first non-American to win the award after averaging 19 points and 10 rebounds in four games.

-On 27 December 2013, Valančiūnas recorded a then career-high 18 rebounds in a 95–83 win over the New York Knicks.
+On 27 December, Valančiūnas recorded a then career-high 18 rebounds in a 95–83 win over the New York Knicks.
 On 9 April 2014, he scored a then career-high 26 points in a 125–114 win over the Philadelphia 76ers.
 Two days later, he recorded a then career-high 21 rebounds in a 108–100 loss to the New York Knicks.
-The Raptors finished as the third seed in the East Conference in 2013–14, and faced the sixth-seeded Brooklyn Nets in the first round of the playoffs.
-In Game 1 of the series, Valančiūnas recorded 17 points and 18 rebounds, surpassing Keon Clark's franchise record for most rebounds in a single playoff game.
-Valančiūnas also became the second Raptor ever to record a double-double in his playoff debut; the first was Tracy McGrady.
+The Raptors finished in third place in the conference in the 2013–14 season, and faced the sixth-seeded Brooklyn Nets in the first round of the 2014 NBA playoffs.
+In game 1 of the series, Valančiūnas recorded 17 points and 18 rebounds, surpassing Keon Clark's franchise record for most rebounds in a single playoff game.
+He also became the second Raptor ever to record a double-double in his playoff debut; the first was Tracy McGrady.
 The Raptors went on to lose the series 4–3.